The Korean War:

 relatively much smaller Left shared a consensus.

-link "the siren song of extreme nationalism" to Communist
+began to link "the siren song of extreme nationalism"

-agitation after 1952, a theme its successor continued, but everyone
+to Communist agitation after 1952, a theme its successor continued,

-also knew that while the Communists endorsed it, they were scarcely
+but everyone also knew that while the Communists endorsed it,

-its cause.
-"To arrest the development of irresponsibility
+they were scarcely its cause.
+"To arrest the development

-and extreme nationalism and their belief in their immunity from
+of irresponsibility and extreme nationalism and their belief in

-anti-Communist, they supported the United States quite loyally
+were also extremely anti-Communist, they supported the United

-in the United Nations on nonhemispheric questions, in return for
+States quite loyally in the United Nations on nonhemispheric questions,

-which they frequently demanded economic concessions in the forms
+in return for which they frequently demanded economic concessions

-of aid, loans, and much else, greatly annoying Washington in the
+in the forms of aid, loans, and much else, greatly annoying Washington

-process-which gave them very little and insisted they place their
+in the process-which gave them very little and insisted they place

 p99